PGY 1 Year

 Child Psychiatry at the Children's Day Unit

 PGY1 residents begin their exposure to child and adolescent psychiatry during a one-month rotation through the Children’s Day Unit.
 The Children's Day Unit is an outpatient day hospital program that is a subdivision of Child Psychiatry at Columbia University College of Physicians and Surgeons, as well as a unit in the New York State Psychiatric Institute.
-It is both a clinical and research facility and a comprehensive evaluation and treatment program for children and adolescents ages 12-18 with a diversity of diagnoses including mood disorders, psychosis and eating disorders.
+It is both a clinical and research facility and a comprehensive evaluation and treatment program for children and adolescents ages 13-18 with a diversity of diagnoses including mood disorders, psychosis and eating disorders.
 Residents participate in the initial evaluation and subsequent treatment modalities including short-term individual and group psychotherapy, social skills training, recreational and art therapy and medication management if clinically indicated.
 Children and adolescents also attend classes on the unit, which are taught by teachers from the NYC Board of Education.
-All patients seen by residents are individually discussed with on-site attending supervision.
-During the COVID-10 pandemic, much of this work is being done via telehealth.
-PGY1s will receive ample supervision on telehealth during this rotation.
+All patients seen by residents are individually discussed with onsite attending supervision.

 These NYSPI units conduct a variety of research programs in the study of substance misuse disorders in adults and eating disorders in adults and adolescents.
 Research patients do not pay for their care.
 The average length of stay for patients is two to three months, which allows residents to work with patients intensively during their six-week rotation.
 Resident teaching is focused on evaluation and differential diagnosis, cognitive and psychodynamic psychotherapy, and an introduction to research methodology.
-This rotation will also serve as a platform for residents to learn about clinical research and will include didactics and mentorship about clinical research opportunities.
+This rotation also serves as a platform for residents to learn about clinical research and includes opportunities to explore scholarly interests.
+Residents also receive didactics and mentorship around clinical research.